browserengineering/book/book/visual-effects.md

 ```

 Next, we need to copy the data to an SDL surface.
 This requires
-telling SDL what order the pixels are stored in and your computer's
+telling SDL what order the pixels are stored in, which depends
-[endianness][wiki-endianness]:
+on your computer's [endianness][wiki-endianness]:

 [wiki-endianness]: https://en.wikipedia.org/wiki/Endianness